mayowaibi/mayowaibi/README.md

 ## 🔒 Isaac Ibidun

-- 🎓 Fourth-year Computer Science major.
+- 🎓 Computer Science graduate with a passion for impact.
-- 🤖 Passionate about learning, with a keen interest in full-stack web and mobile software development.
+- 💻 Interests lie in web and mobile software development.

 ### 🧑🏾‍💻 Languages